covergirlszn/Markers/README.md

 so this is the same as #0000ff.....the 240 is blue blue, experiment later s'il vous plait
 note: go back to task 48, gradient is next girl!!

+okay so with hsl, hue is like a 360 degrees circle and 0 is red, 120 is green and 240 is blue. then saturation, 0 is grey and 100% is pure colour. then lightness on 0 means black and 100 is white??? but 50 is standard

+gradient!!

+linear-gradient(gradientDirection, color1, color2, ...);
+it works like this bro